SuperSandro2000/canuby/README.md

 ## How to run from source

-To use canuby from source run these command inside your cloned repository.
+To install all required gems including bundler and setup your repository run those commands.
 On Windows it may be necessary to use an elevated command prompt to install all gems correctly.
 * ``gem install bundler``
 * ``ruby bin/setup``

+To use canuby from source run one of those commands inside your cloned repository.
-* ``ruby exe/canuby`` or ``rake -f exe\canuby`` or ``rake thirdparty``
+* ``bundler exec canuby`` or ``ruby exe/canuby``

-To get a full list of all arguments invoke canuby with the ``--help`` flag.
+To install the gem from source run ``rake install``.

-Environment variables Canuby makes use of:
+Some Environment variables Canuby makes use of that are usefull for debuging:
 * ``CI=true`` force CI environment
 * ``DEBUG=true`` show debug information
 * ``linux=true`` force linux environment